cisco-open/jalapeno/services/README.md

 ### InternalLinks Performance vService
 The InternalLinks Performance vService calculates and correlates performance metrics to InternalLinkEdges and InternalRouterInterfaces.
 Each document will derive link utiliation metrics from telemetry data in InfluxDB.
-This collection can then be used by the ArangoDB Voltron API to inform the client about various metric optimizations.
+This collection can then be used by the ArangoDB Jalapeno API to inform the client about various metric optimizations.

 The InternalLinks Performance vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
 The configuration for InternalLinks Performance's deployment is in "internal_links_performance_collector_dp.yaml" in internal-links-performance directory.

 ### ExternalLinks Performance vService
 The ExternalLinks Performance vService calculates and correlates performance metrics to ExternalLinkEdges and BorderRouterInterfaces.
 Each document will derive link utiliation metrics from telemetry data in InfluxDB.
-This collection can then be used by the ArangoDB Voltron API to inform the client about various metric optimizations.
+This collection can then be used by the ArangoDB Jalapeno API to inform the client about various metric optimizations.

 The ExternalLinks Performance vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
 The configuration for ExternalLinks Performance's deployment is in "external_links_performance_collector_dp.yaml" in external-links-performance directory.